 Feedback only arrives when all parties involved have time to listen to everything in peace.
 Otherwise, what is said goes in one ear and out the other.
 Also, you should talk about things quite promptly.
 The less time that has passed in between, the better your counterpart can put himself back into the situation and understand what you want to say to him.

 Emotions are still bubbling because you and the person you're talking to may have just come out of a nerve-wracking meeting.
 This is not a good basis for having a calm and constructive conversation.
 The danger that the conversation will move in a destructive direction is too great now.
 It is better to wait until the tempers have calmed down again.

 When you invite an employee to an interview, it makes him nervous.
 After all, they don't know what to expect.
-Always give your feedback in private, because employees are often afraid of being embarrassed in front of their colleagues.
-At best, the others won't hear anything about the conversation, so they won't ask unpleasant questions afterwards or even whisper behind the colleague's back.
+Always give your feedback in private, because the FearThe fear of being embarrassed in front of colleagues is often great among employees.
+At best, the others don't hear anything about the conversation, so they don't ask unpleasant questions afterwards or even whisper behind the colleague's back.

 Remember, feedback is a positive thing.
 So start the conversation with praise, for example.
 Tell your counterpart that you appreciate his work and are glad to have him in the team.
 He will then be much more open to suggestions for improvement.

 If it is about points that you consider to be in need of improvement, the unpleasant part begins for your employee.
 Even if the conversation has a positive and understanding tone, there are nicer topics for him.
 So describe exactly what situation you are referring to and how you would like to improve it.
 Avoid generalizing words like "always," "never," "everything," or "nothing."
 They evoke a defensive attitude in the person you are talking to.